Altoros/etherisc-sdk-proposal/docs/Cases.md

     - Payment for policy includes to the common PayPal/Stripe bill
     - Host during the checkout creates a payout to Etherisc (PayPal/Stripe)
     - PayPal/Stripe after successful payment calls the webhook, this webhook creates a policy
-    - Host fetch policy from Etherisk to display for customer
+    - Host fetches policy from Etherisk to display for customer

 4. __Integration to host's checkout flow.
 Limitations: host website must have Stripe/PayPal account to make payouts to Etherisc.__